noseka1/photo-gallery-query/README.md

 After the service starts up you can test it using curl.

-To retrieve all photos from a specific category ordered by number of likes:
+To retrieve all photos from a specific category ordered by the number of likes:

 ```
 curl localhost:8082/query?category=animals